2012 Buick LaCrosse Interior

 - "The LaCrosse's trunk is on the small side, however, with just 13.3 cubic feet of cargo room.
 Space is even tighter in models equipped with the new eAssist powertrain, where the hybrid battery pack reduces capacity to less than 11 cubic feet.
 A smallish opening can also make loading larger items problematic." -- Edmunds

-- "The battery is mounted behind the rear seats, and trunk space suffers a bit: its capacity drops from an already smallish 13.3 cubic feet to 10.9.
-But the LaCrosse has an enormous back seat - a worthwhile tradeoff if you carry more passengers than cargo." -- Automobile Magazine
+- "The battery is mounted behind the rear seats, and trunk space suffers a bit: its capacity drops from an already smallish 13.3 cubic feet to 10.9." -- Automobile Magazine

 - "Interior storage is not very good.
 The center console is quite small, and the front-door pockets are all but useless." -- Consumer Guide